blockchaintp/sextant/docs/deployments/infosec/tfs-admin.md

 Vol](../../images/sextant-deployments-tfs-sawtooth-settings-edit-vol.png){.shadow}

-Clicking `Create a Snapshot` switches the context to the `TFS™ Snapshots` pane and let's you create a snapshot of your volume.
+Clicking `Create a Snapshot` switches the context to the `TFS™ Snapshots` pane and lets you create a snapshot of your volume.

 ## TFS™ Snapshots